· Compliance · 10 min read

 The Enforcement Reality: Why Inspectors Target This

 Weekly inspection violations are attractive to EPA inspectors for one specific reason: they are objectively provable from a single document request.
+EPA has acknowledged that written inspection records give inspectors a practical way to verify whether required inspections actually occurred.
 An inspector doesn’t need to reconstruct events, analyze samples, or interview multiple employees.
 They ask for the logbook and count the entries.

-A missing entry for a single week is a violation.
-A pattern of missing entries — or a logbook that only exists for the week before the inspection — is evidence of a systemic compliance failure, which significantly escalates the enforcement response.
+A missed weekly inspection is a violation.
+In states that require written inspection logs, a missing entry can also be a recordkeeping issue.
+Even where federal rules do not prescribe a standalone log format, a pattern of missing entries — or a logbook that only exists for the week before the inspection — is evidence of a weak compliance system and can significantly escalate the enforcement response.

 Common patterns inspectors identify: